Irrational thinking and the EU Referendum result.

 The Online Privacy Foundation also found that voters on both sides of the debate:

-• Overestimated their ability on a logic test to be much higher than it really was.
+• Overestimated their ability on a logic test to be much higher than it really was, with older voters overestimating their abilities the most.
 See Fig 3.

 • Are likely to discount the validity of a numerical test if they are told voters with opposing views tend to get more questions right in the test.
 See Fig 11.